polytrade-finance/dual-layer-token/README.md

 ## Conclusion 🔚

-DLT (DualLayerToken) is a versatile and efficient token standard that simplifies asset management, optimizes gas costs, and promotes scalability, interoperability, and innovation across various industries and use cases.
+DLT is a versatile and efficient token standard that simplifies asset management, optimizes gas costs, and promotes scalability, interoperability, and innovation across various industries and use cases.

 By implementing the DLT standard in your projects, you can unlock the potential of blockchain technology for managing diverse assets and their unique attributes or variations. 🚀